chkua00/facial-expression/README.md

-# facial-expression
+# Machine Learning for Facial Expression

-Machine Learning for Facial Expression
+This project contains multiple machine learning sub-projects on facial expression.